-Discover Mallorca’s UNESCO-listed mountains, glistening bays and authentic fishing villages as you cycle around the largest Balearic Island.
-Cycling in Mallorca is mostly undemanding, with climbs followed by pleasing descents, and you can make use of the occasional bus and tourist trains to gain altitude or cover more distance.
-When you tour along the coast, you’ll pass steep cliffs, deserted bays and sheltered swimming spots, while the island’s interior is characterised by windmills, orange groves and Mediterranean shrubs.
+Discover Mallorca’s UNESCO-listed mountains, glistening bays and authentic villages as you cycle around the largest Balearic Island.
+Cycling in Mallorca is undulating with climbs followed by pleasing descents.
+Enjoy a transfer through the mountains to gain altitude and visit a monastery before descending to the sea.
+When you tour along the coast, you’ll pass steep cliffs, deserted bays and swimming spots, while the island’s interior is characterised by windmills, orange groves and Mediterranean shrubs.

 Historic towns and pretty villages reveal the island’s rich culture, with prehistoric ruins, bead markets and leather shops dotted along the route.
 A tour of the capital is something to look forward to towards the end of the trip and you’ll visit the medieval walls of the island’s oldest city.
 Mallorca’s natural history is equally fascinating, with pink salt lakes, natural sea arches and the beautiful Dragon Caves a handful of the highlights, alongside the spectacular beauty of the Serra de Tramuntana Mountains.

 - Glistening beaches, orange groves and UNESCO-listed mountains

 - Experience the lovely almond blossoms in February